mohamad-supangat/nvim/README.md

 # NeoVim As IDE with me

-the main goal of this project is to make it easier for vscode users to migrate to neovim as a day-to-day IDE
+the main goal of this project is to make it easier for vscode users to migrate to neovim as a day-to-day IDE using best of neovim plugin https://github.com/neoclide/coc.nvim

 ![image.png](./screenshots/image.png)